alibaba/FederatedScope/benchmark/B-FHTL/README.md

 The dataset Graph-DC is consisted of 13 graph classification tasks.
 Each task represents a client in federated learning, and hold different learning goals.
 You can choose this dataset by setting `data.type` as `fs_contest_data`.

 ### Graph-DT
-The dataset Graph-DT is consisted of 17 graph tasks, including 10 binary classification tasks, 1 multi-class classification task and 5 regression tasks.
+The dataset Graph-DT is consisted of 16 graph tasks, including 10 binary classification tasks, 6 regression tasks.
 You can choose this dataset by setting `data.type` as `graph-dt`.

 ### Text-DT
 The dataset Text-DT is consisted of 3 NLP tasks, including sentiment classification, reading compression and sentence pair similarity prediction.